sphinx-doc/sphinx/doc/usage/installation.rst

 packages from *PyPI* is :command:`pip`.
 This tool is provided with all modern versions of Python.

-On Linux or MacOS, you should open your terminal and run the following command.
+On Linux or macOS, you should open your terminal and run the following command.

 ::